ecarjat/DShotRMT_NEO/README.md

 potential problem note:
-xQueue ISR data passer sends a pointer to the data the data that the pointer is refrencing can change with another RX event
+xQueue ISR data passer sends a pointer to the data the data that the pointer is referencing can change with another RX event

-since we know the max size that a recieved frame should be, we could probably copy the whole thing into the queue instead of just a pointer to the data.
+since we know the max size that a received frame should be, we could probably copy the whole thing into the queue instead of just a pointer to the data.
 That way, if things change midway, we don't get weird OOB memory problems

 the response packet is 21 bits long each bit is either HIGH or LOW